jbandi/eeboo/README.md

 The Admin API calls are secured using [AUTH0](https://auth0.com/) Json Web Token.
 To get full access to the eeboo admin interface, ask mathu for permission or disable the authentication feature in the code (disabling will be configurable in Release 2.0)

+You need a connection URL and a JSON security token to a running Google firebase backend database

 ## Installation
 Install all required software packages and libraries
 ```